 Are you basing the ideals of your happiness on a standardized definition, or are you liberating yourself to customize your interpretation to what truly fulfills you?

-The only way to really know is through self-study (svadhyaya in Sanskrit).
+The only way to really know is through self-study (svadhyaya).

 I find it very hard to believe that people have ZERO love in their life.
 Maybe it’s not expressed in a bouquet of flowers or a candlelight dinner, but maybe it’s demonstrated through kind words or a loyal friendship.